Sedona Performing Arts Center

 995 Upper Red Rock Loop Rd, Sedona, AZ 86336

-A celebration of the rich tapestry of musical influences across North and South America, “The Soul of the Americas” will showcase the works of seven iconic composers.
-Acclaimed musicians Ian David Rosenbaum, Gilles Vonsattel, Michael Brown, and Nicholas Canellakis will take audiences on a sizzling journey through both hemispheres.
+A celebration of the rich tapestry of musical influences across North and South America, “Voyage Through the Americas” will showcase the works of eight iconic composers: U.S. classical music pioneers Copland and Barber; boundary pushers Gershwin and Bernstein; Latin American masters Villa-Lobos, Ginastera and Golijov; and the King of Ragtime Scott Joplin.
+Featuring the unusual combination of two pianists, cello, and percussion, this program will take audiences on a sizzling journey through both hemispheres.

 About the artists